17 Time Travel Romance Books You Should Read

 16. The Time Bike (Hall Family Chronicles)

-It has magical elements in it, but it’s mostly set in normal times in each of the books that children usually come across some magical artifact or some puzzle from the past.
+This has magical elements in it, but it’s mostly set in normal times in each of the books that children usually come across some magical artifact or some puzzle from the past.
 Once they’ve unraveled it, it does something magical or exciting.
-They’re living their everyday lives in the modern era for the most part.
-But then they’ll come across a magical artifact like a bike that will take them back in time.
+Mostly, they’re living their everyday lives in the modern era.
+But then they’ll encounter a magical artifact like a bike that will take them back in time.

-So the two main characters are Eddy and Eleanor Hall.
+So, the two main characters are Eddy and Eleanor Hall.
 Eddy gets a new bike for his birthday, and it goes missing.
-Then he finds the time bike, and he goes on all adventures at different times and learns a little moral lesson at every spot he goes.
+Then he finds the time bike, goes on all adventures at different times and learns a little moral lesson at every spot he goes.
 I like the whole family chronicles because each book is so thoughtful.
-A lot goes into the plots and themes that are quite deep for children’s literature.
+A lot goes into the plots and themes that are pretty deep for children’s literature.

 Author: Jane Langton